sixth-sensei/Notes/Python notes.md

 	//r indicates read, a indicates append and w indicates write; specifies what we want to do with the file
 ```

-`.split()` method converts a string into a list
+- `.split()` method converts a string into a list.
 using the previous example: `print(file_text.split())`

 ### Logical Operators

 They allow for additional control in the program flow
-`AND` - checks if two or more conditions are valid for it to be true
+- `AND` - checks if two or more conditions are valid for it to be true
-`OR` - checks if either of given conditions are valid for it to be true
+- `OR` - checks if either of given conditions are valid for it to be true
-`NOT` - checks if a condition is invalid for it to be true
+- `NOT` - checks if a condition is invalid for it to be true

 ### Modules and Libraries